 Younger people may not have common coronavirus symptoms

-Professor Kumar he told Sky News that younger patients in particular may only demonstrate a loss of smell or taste, without demonstrating the more commonly recognized coronavirus symptoms.
+Professor Kumar he told Sky News that younger patients in particular may demonstrate only a loss of smell or taste, without demonstrating the more commonly recognized coronavirus symptoms.